 While this doesn’t count as contagious, it’s also important to point out that dogs who have had cherry eye in one eye are at a higher risk for developing it in the second eye as well.

 One popular and often effective route to fix cherry eye is to massage it back into place yourself.
-Timing and severity of the issue is critical for this remedy to work.
+The timing and severity of the issue are critical for this remedy to work.

 The longer the gland is left untreated, the less likely massage will be able to restore it to its original place.

-To do this, you can use a warm damp cloth to sooth the affected eye.
-After a few moments of placing the cloth and allowing it to warm the area and promote tear production, you can start to gently and slowly massaging the area where the gland is protruded.
+To do this, you can use a warm damp cloth to soothe the affected eye.
+After a few moments of placing the cloth and allowing it to warm the area and promote tear production, you can start to gently and slowly massage the area where the gland is protruding.

-With soft pressure, move your thumb repeatedly over the eyelid starting from the center of the closed eye, bringing it back towards the center of their nose.
+With soft pressure, move your thumb repeatedly over the eyelid starting from the center of the closed eye, and bringing it back toward the center of the nose.